Wesxdz/kahlo-yawn/_posts/quantum-vampires.md

 ```

-First, we recommend you read this [*canonical post by Lester Earnest on racial classification*](https://web.stanford.edu/~learnest/earth/mongrel.html) to better understand Kahlo Yawn's racial isolation policy.
+First, we recommend you read this [*canonical post by Lester Earnest on racial classification*](https://web.stanford.edu/~learnest/earth/mongrel.html) to better understand Kahlo Yawn's racial isolation policy and then run a simulation or two on [Custer Died for Your Sins](https://en.wikipedia.org/wiki/Custer_Died_for_Your_Sins).

 Kahlo Yawn does not tolerate genetic or gender discrimination at the intercivilization level, with a single exception.
 Namely, when a civilization pathfinding weaponry technology uses it on another server.
 The causual relationship between genetics, gender, and violence is a frontier field we're still running book simulations on.
 While there's ambiguity, we want to protect the self-determination of indigenous peoples over our dreams of multiracial genetic mobility.